aforward9600/pokemonpalette/README.md

 - ponyta on route 7
 - tentacruel to routes 19, 20, and 21
 - seaking to routes 19, 20, and 21
+- After beating the elite 4, there is a rare chance for any pokemon to be encountered in the safari zone (depends on location)
+- All pokemon in the safari zone have above-average DVs

 #Changes to pokemart inventories: